skupperproject/skupper/doc/tls/README.md

 #### Manually Issuing Certificates

-In order to issue a TLS Certificate for the public site, we first need the address(es) that the RouterAccess will listen on.
+In order to issue a TLS certificate for the public site, we first need the address(es) that the RouterAccess will listen on.
 This is required for peers to validate the host.